morinted/schedule-generator/README.md

 # schedule-generator

-A schedule generator for the University of Ottawa writing in Java, using OCSF.
+A schedule generator for the University of Ottawa written in Java, using OCSF.

 ## Introduction

-This is being created by Ted Morin & Daniel Murdoch as assignment 5 & 7 for the course SEG2105A at the University of Ottawa.
+This project was created by Ted Morin & Daniel Murdoch as assignment 5 & 7 for the course SEG2105A at the University of Ottawa.
 We are creating this program based on one simple problem line:
 University of Ottawa students have no easy way to generate a conflict-free, optimized schedule.

+Now that that class is done, we are continuing development on the project, as it is a useful utility when working with uOttawa's Rabaska course-registration system.

+## Download

+If you just want to get started right away, then download the program for [Windows, Mac, or Linux](https://github.com/morinted/schedule-generator/raw/master/schedule-generator/executable/Schedule-Generator.jar).
+Note that you need Java to run the .jar file.
+Check out the user's guide below if you get confused while using the program.

 ## Features